Annual Report 2019-20

 Then the bushfires and hail storm affected our staff and clients alike, with COVID arriving to bring uncertainty, cancellation of events, school closures and a massive turnaround of all our programs.

-Our annual report highlights that growth, as well as the very real impact our programs have on young men, their families, schools and the community.
-Here's what one school youth worker had to say:
+Our annual report highlights resilience throughout the year, as well as the very real impact our programs have on young men, their families, schools and the community.
+Here's what one mum had to say:

-- Delivered over one hundred Silence is Deadly mental health presentations to over 10,000 young boys and men, including 35 primary schools - a 13% increase in student numbers over 2017-18;
+- Delivered close to 80 Silence is Deadly mental health presentations to over 5,000 young boys and men, including primary schools - which was substantially down from the previous financial year due to COVID disruptions;

-- Took nearly 200 young boys and men on a journey of self-discovery in our PRIDE program, as they learnt about values, positive masculinity, relationships and anger management over eight weeks; more than four times the number attending the previous year;
+- Took nearly 100 young boys and men on a journey of self-discovery in our PRIDE program, as they learnt about values, positive masculinity, relationships, and anger management over eight weeks;

-- Increased the number of young men receiving positive role modelling and guidance in our mentoring program by 38%; with nearly ninety young men in the program at June 2019;
+- Maintained the number of young men receiving positive role modelling and guidance in our mentoring program; with nearly ninety young men in the program;

-- Delivered nearly two thousand free counselling sessions to 662 young men; an increase of approximately 20% on the previous year;
+- Delivered nearly two thousand free counselling sessions to 662 young men; a consistent number from the previous financial year;

 Welcomed new Board members:

 - Craig Allen, a well known ABC Canberra Journalist with extensive involvement in cross-cultural community groups has joined our Board for two years.

 - We wish our retiring Board member Cathy Skippington all the best and thank her for her many years of service.